It Can't Happen Here cover

 "The Power Broker" is widely considered one of the greatest non-fiction books ever written.
 In this Pulitzer Prize-winning masterpiece, journalist Robert A. Caro chronicles the life of Robert Moses, the "Master Builder" who shaped the physical reality of New York City and its suburbs more than any elected official in history.
 Caro uses Moses’ life to study a larger subject: the acquisition and use of power in a democracy.
 He reveals how Moses, who was never elected to public office, amassed absolute control for 44 years.
 By manipulating the murky legal structures of "Public Authorities" (like the Triborough Bridge Authority), Moses generated his own revenue streams, freeing him from the oversight of mayors, governors, and voters.
 The book is a tragedy of arrogance.
 It details how Moses started as an idealist dreamer building public parks but transformed into a tyrant who displaced half a million people.
 Caro meticulously documents the human cost of "progress"—from the destruction of vibrant neighborhoods for the Cross Bronx Expressway to the deliberate design of low bridges to keep buses (and low-income minorities) away from Jones Beach.

-The Revolt of the Public cover
+The Origins of Political Order cover

 00:00/00:00